The 2021 packing hacks that will make packing a piece of cake

 This environmentally friendly solution is a great way to waterproof your shoes, jacket, or backpack.
 Simply rub the beeswax on them and you’re good to go.

 29. Download free digital tour guides

-There are many free walking tour guides out there which can save to your phone and use while on holiday.
+There are many free walking tour guides out there that can save to your phone and use while on holiday.
 Now you can explore at your own pace and save up money.

-This is a great feature to save up on data when your traveling.
+This is a great feature to save up on data when you traveling.
 Save the map of the city on your phone for easy browsing.
-Plus, you can mark all the places you want to visit, so you can more easily decide on where to go to next.
+Plus, you can mark all the places you want to visit, so you can more easily decide on where to go next.